ipsBruno/youtube-download-links/README.md

 # youtube-download-links
-Parse Youtube video direct links in Javascript and PHP.
+This tool parse a direct links of Youtube Video in PHP/JS Useful to Youtuber Downloaders and Playback Video by direct url.

 # How to use